xy-kasumi/Spark-pulser/docs/user-manual.md

 ### Connections

 Control Connector:
-* Upright connector for FFC (Flat Flexible Cable)
+* Upright connector for 3-pin JST-XH
-  * Type-A, pitch 1mm, 8 pins, terminal thickness 0.3mm

 Electrodes:
-* three screw-terminals on the right side ("Wire", "Grind", "Tool" marking on the PCB)
+* two screw-terminals on the right side ("TOOL", "W/G" marking on the PCB)

 ### Mechanical & Thermal
 * Listed values are board with heatsink and fan